CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/Arc-Hybrid-Cloud-Solutions.md

 	Solution: Right click on the **ubuntu-k8s vm** from the Hyper-V Manager and then click on Delete Saved State and then start the VM from the Hyper-V Manager

-1. Attendee will not be able to perform **HOL 3: Exercise 2** as it is **Read-Only** exercise.

-      - There is an update going on with this exercise.

 1. **Copy-Paste Issue**

     **If Copy paste doesn’t work, please try following:**